-- Before the GAU date has passed, you will see “Pending” under the question score in the Assignment page or the Class Activity Report.
-Pending indicates that the instructor needs to wait for the GAU to pass before the question can be graded.
+- Before the GAU date has passed, you will see "Pending" under the question score in the Assignment page or the Class Activity Report.
+Pending indicates that you need to wait for the GAU to pass before the question can be graded.

 - Once you’ve finished grading all your students, you will see the class average score displayed for that question in the Class Activity Report.

 Open Response Notes